TrellixVulnTeam/swahilipython_SCMU/Doc/library/idle.rst

 A common cause of failure is a user-written file with the same name as a standard library module, such as *random.py* and *tkinter.py*.
-When such a file is located in the same directory as a file that is about to be run, IDLE cannot import the stdlib file.
+When such a file is located in the same directory as a file that is about to be run, IDLE cannot agiza the stdlib file.
 The current fix is to rename the user file.

 Though less common than in the past, an antivirus or firewall program may